Australia tries to curb foreign interference at universities

 At that point, none of the Confucius Institutes that had partnered with 13 Australian universities had registered.
 By contrast, the U.S. State Department-funded U.S. Studies Center at Sydney University was registered.

-Australia's most populous state, New South Wales, last week ended its China-funded Confucius Classroom language and culture program that had been offered in 13 public schools.
-It has been replaced by a state government-funded program.
+Last week, Australia's most populous state, New South Wales, ended its China-funded Confucius Classroom language and culture program, which had been offered in 13 public schools.
+It was replaced by a state government-funded program.

 The state education department said a review found no evidence of "actual political influence being exercised," but concluded there were "a number of specific factors that could give rise to the perception that the Confucius Institute is or could be facilitating inappropriate foreign influence in the department."